-Woodhull is looking for a passionate, energetic, and talented social media/marketing intern to help us better engage our online community.
-Communications and Social Media Intern Responsibilities
+Woodhull is looking for a passionate, energetic, and talented social media/marketing intern to help us better engage our online community

 - Research and write 2-3 blog posts per month (>350 words) on social and political issues relevant to the sexual freedom movement.

-- Draft and edit press releases and media advisories in conjunction with advisor
+- Edit press releases and media advisories in conjunction with the advisor

 - Other communications tasks as assigned by the Woodhull team.

 - Experience with Twitter, Facebook, and Instagram

 - Strong familiarity with progressive political news outlets.

 - Strong oral and written communication skills.

 - Ability to synthesize and write for the web under a high-energy, fast-paced environment.